Alcaro/Arlib/README.txt

 Arlib is my utility library / std:: replacement.
 It exists for several reasons:
+- The C++ standard headers contain plenty of strange features and guarantees whose existence significantly increases compile time.
+For example, I only have one string class, no allocators or wchar_t; this allows me to define most member functions outside the header.
+- The std:: types lack, or lacked when I created Arlib, lots of useful features, for example an easy way to check if a string starts with another, or an easy way to split a string by linebreaks.
+    (There are no standardized sockets or JSON parsers either, but third party libraries can fill that omission.)
-- std:: types often contain strange features and guarantees whose existence increase the constant factor of every operation, even if unused and unnecessary.
-(The compiler magic features, like std::move and type traits, do one thing and do it well.
-I use them.)
+- The std:: types often contain strange features and guarantees whose existence increase the constant factor of every operation (for example, std::unordered_map must be implemented as an array of linked lists, open addressing is forbidden), even if unused and unnecessary.
-- The std:: headers are huge, and compile time acts accordingly.
-Again, removing unnecessary features and guarantees helps.
-- The C++ standard library lacks lots of features, such as sockets, JSON parsing, and an easy way to split a split a string at linebreaks.
-While newer C++ versions often fix a few of the omissions, Arlib's lineage traces back to at least 2014.
-- I care a lot about binary size and easy distribution (one single file, no DLLs) on Windows, and including the C++ standard library would often triple the program size.
+- I care a lot about binary size and easy distribution (one single file, no DLLs) on Windows, and including libstdc++ would often triple the program size.
 - And, most importantly, every feature I implement is a feature I fully understand, so I can debug it, debug other instances of the same protocol or format, know which edge cases are likely to cause bugs (for example to write a test suite, or research potential security vulnerabilities), and appreciate the true complexity of something that intuitively should be simple.
+There are, of course, several drawbacks to rejecting the standard library, the most obvious one being the time it took me to reimplement it.
+While I'm happy with the knowledge and results I've gained, it's not a path for everyone.

+Arlib is designed for my personal use only.
+While some things I've built on top are intended to be usable by others, my goal is making high quality software; actually having it used is more of a side effect.
+I rarely advertise/announce them, make releases, or similar.

+As such, outsider contributions would be unexpected.
+Bug reports are welcome, but I can't promise anything about feature requests and PRs; simplicity is also a feature.

 I have rewritten parts of Arlib many times, and there are still a few pieces that need rewrites as soon as I can think of a better design.
 Each rewrite is a thing I've learned not to do, and I intend to keep learning.

-Arlib, and most things I've built on top of it, are designed for my personal use only.
-I enjoy creating software, but I'm less fond of community management; I don't like the social pressure of feature requests and contradictory preferences, so I usually choose to not advertise them, make releases, or otherwise build a userbase or community.

-As such, outsider contributions would be unexpected.
-While I want my projects to be as high quality as possible (bug reports are welcome), I can't promise anything about feature requests and pull requests.
+I care only about the final state of my tools, not the way there; I will fix imperfections whenever I find them.
+As such, change velocity is high, and a commit for each change would be quite noisy, so I don't bother - I batch up minor changes until anything significant happens (though I often forget how big things I'm working on and end up batching several bigger changes).